ewfx/gaidp-maayuzz/README.md

 3. Create a new branch if you wish
 4. Create a python venv using this command in terminal  - python -m venv venv
 5. Activate the venv using this command - venv\Scripts\activate
-6. pip install everything from the requirements.txt
+6. pip install everything from the requirements.txt (Please wait for 3 to 4 minutes for it to install)
 7. In the .env file present in root directory, please paste your Hugging Face API token(Do not paste your token in "", Sample code line in the .env file is :
 HUGGINGFACE_API_KEY=hf_XXXXXXXXXXiR).
 (To generate a token, go to huggingface.co and create the access token, give read access)
 8. To run the streamlit app, please use command - streamlit run app.py